Published on May 10, 2025 5 min read

 A typical Power BI semantic model comprises several key elements:

-- Tables: Represent sets of related data.
-Each table includes rows (records) and columns (fields).
+• Tables: Represent sets of related data, including rows (records) and columns (fields).

-- Relationships: Connect tables through shared fields, allowing seamless data integration from different sources.
+• Relationships: Connect tables through shared fields, enabling seamless data integration from various sources.

-- Measures: Calculations defined using DAX (Data Analysis Expressions), including totals, averages, percentages, and other KPIs.
+• Measures: Calculations defined using DAX (Data Analysis Expressions), such as totals, averages, percentages, and other KPIs.

-Each of these elements contributes to transforming raw information into meaningful insights.
+Each of these components plays a pivotal role in transforming raw data into meaningful insights.

 Modes of Power BI Semantic Models

-When building a semantic model, Power BI offers different modes for connecting to and processing data.
-These modes influence performance, data freshness, and query behavior.
+When constructing a semantic model, Power BI offers various modes for data connection and processing, influencing performance, data freshness, and query behavior.

 Import Mode

-In import mode, Power BI copies the data into its internal storage engine (VertiPaq).
-This mode offers optimal performance because data is stored in-memory, enabling fast access and rendering.
-However, it requires periodic refreshes to stay current.
+In import mode, Power BI copies data into its internal storage engine (VertiPaq).
+This mode offers optimal performance by storing data in-memory, ensuring rapid access and rendering.
+However, periodic refreshes are required to maintain data currency.

 DirectQuery Mode

-Instead of copying data into Power BI, DirectQuery retains the data in its original source and queries it in real time.
-It is suitable for large datasets or when up-to-date data is needed, but performance may depend on the source system.
+Instead of copying data into Power BI, DirectQuery maintains data in its original source and queries it in real-time.
+This mode is ideal for large datasets or when immediate data updates are necessary, though performance may depend on the source system.

 Composite Mode

-This hybrid option allows you to use both import and DirectQuery within the same model.
-For example, you might import historical data and use DirectQuery for current, frequently changing data.
-This offers flexibility and balances performance with freshness.
+This hybrid option allows the simultaneous use of import and DirectQuery within a single model.
+For example, historical data might be imported while DirectQuery is employed for current, frequently changing data.
+This mode offers flexibility, balancing performance with data freshness.

 Building a Power BI Semantic Model in Five Steps

-Creating a semantic model in Power BI Desktop involves a structured process:
+Creating a semantic model in Power BI Desktop involves a systematic process:

-- Connect to Data: Choose your sources and decide whether to import data, use DirectQuery, or combine both.
+1. Connect to Data: Select your data sources and decide whether to import data, use DirectQuery, or combine both.

-- Transform Data: Clean and shape your data using Power Query, including removing duplicates, fixing formats, and filtering rows.
+2. Transform Data: Clean and shape your data using Power Query, including removing duplicates, correcting formats, and filtering rows.

-- Define Relationships: Link tables using primary and foreign keys to enable cross-table analysis.
+3. Define Relationships: Establish links between tables using primary and foreign keys to enable cross-table analysis.

-- Create Measures and Calculated Columns: Write DAX formulas that calculate key performance metrics or create new fields for analysis.
+4. Create Measures and Calculated Columns: Write DAX formulas to calculate key performance metrics or create new fields for analysis.

-- Publish and Share: Upload the semantic model to Power BI Service so others can build reports on top of it.
+5. Publish and Share: Upload the semantic model to Power BI Service for others to build reports on top of it.

 Once published, a semantic model becomes a shared resource, supporting multiple reports and users.